babelsociety/website/content/blog/covid/index.md

 +++
-weight = 2
+weight = 5

-title = "What we should learn from Covid-19" description = "How it made clear the inherent flaws of a capitalistic society" date = 2021-09-28
+title = "What we should learn from Covid-19" description = "How the pandemic made clear the inherent flaws of a capitalistic society" date = 2021-09-28
 +++